log-hub/log-hub-python/README.md

 ## Introduction

-The `pyloghub` package provides convinient access to various Log-hub API services for Supply Chain Visualization, Network Design Optimization, and Transport Optimization.
+The `pyloghub` package provides convinient access to various Log-hub API services for Supply Chain Visualization, Network Design Optimization, and Transport Optimization as well as access to the Log-hub platform data.

 ### Prerequisites